Tax evasion: crypto assets owners in Spain to disclose their holdings | Cryptopolitan

 - Russia also to tow the same path

-Due to the growing trends of tax evasion in the world, the central government of one of the countries in the Iberian Peninsula, Spain, has announced it plans to compel crypto assets owners to declare their gains and current holdings on their crypto assets.
+Due to the growing trends of tax evasion globally, the central government of one of the countries in the Iberian Peninsula, Spain, has announced it plans to compel crypto assets owners to declare their gains and current holdings on their crypto assets.
 This was made known by a spokeswoman attached to the government, Maria Jesus Montero.

 The Spanish government made it known that it would be drafting a bill which will be a part of a larger and a more concise push towards helping the government nab tax defaulters and evaders.

-In 2018, Bloomberg had reported how a bill submitted then enforced financial companies to provide information of their clients who might have been trading in cryptocurrency.
-The bill required that the clients be named and records of their trading should also be released to the Spanish Tax Agency.
+In 2018, Bloomberg had reported how a bill submitted then forced financial companies to provide information on their clients who might have been trading in cryptocurrency.
+The bill required that the clients be named, and their trading records should also be released to the Spanish Tax Agency.

 Recall that John McAfee was recently arrested in Spain based on charges of tax evasions.